 Do you have forsythia?
 Forcing branches into bloom inside can give you an early taste of spring while you are still in the midst of winter.
 Here are my photos showing you how to force forsythia in five steps.
-You can also force redbud, dogwood, magnolia, crabapple, pussy willow, and many other flowering branches.

 Don't worry.
 Cutting off a few branches to enjoy inside won’t hurt them a bit.
 Spring-flowering trees and shrubs set their flower buds the previous fall.
 Once the buds have been exposed to cold for several months (usually by mid-January), a branch can be cut and forced to bloom indoors.

 Simply consider the shrub as if you were pruning.
 Look for crossing branches, suckers, or crowded spots—areas that won't be missed.
 When selecting branches, choose healthy branches that are free from disease, insect and other injury.
 Cut the branch just above a side bud, being careful not to leave a stub.